doyun421/SLAM/README.md

     for, using, or relating to one eye:

    ## VITAMIN-E
+   applications such as autonomous systems -> such as is same with examples

     visual tracking
     by eyes track a object as creating some lines by eyes' movement